 "We want you to get lost," said J. Watson Scott, our chaperone and a long-time friend of the late Bob Cassilly, the guiding genius behind City Museum.
 "You can spend forever just looking at stuff in here."

 "Just looking," however, is not really what Bob wanted of visitors.
 City Museum, with its deceptively bland name, was built primarily as the world's largest, craziest play-pit.
 Sure, the sedate can marvel at one-of-a-kind wonders such as Elvis Presley's travel trailer and the World's Largest Underpants.
 But Bob's heart was with the young and spry, and for them he designed a mazework of fake caves, tunnels, dizzying perches, and a Human Hamster Wheel.

-Bob began building City Museum in 1996 inside an abandoned International Shoe Co. warehouse, out of discarded pieces of St. Louis.
+Bob began building City Museum in 1996 inside an abandoned International Shoe Co. warehouse, out of discarded pieces of St. Louis (It officially opened Oct.
+25, 1997).
 Thousands of abandoned soda bottles and safety deposit boxes were glued together into walls.
 The colossal door of a former bank vault was hauled in, and now leads into a hall of mirrors.
 Old cement mixer chutes were welded, end-to-end, into slides; one stretches from the third floor down to the lobby, where thousands of fabric scraps are nailed to the ceiling to make you feel like you're under the sea.

 We walked past the World's Largest Pencil (a No. 2 that can actually write, 76 feet long) and a crew from Canada filming a dwarf engineer who was piloting the Museum's indoor train.
 We watched in awe as agile kids squirmed into subfloor tunnels designed for tiny beings.